memakura/PythonTest/socket_and_aiohttp/README.md

 Hello, hoge
 ```

-## Low-level asynchttp
+## Low-level aiohttp
-- asynchttp as a Protocol in asyncio (how to get handler) : https://www.pythonsheets.com/notes/python-asyncio.html
+- aiohttp as a Protocol in asyncio (how to get handler) : https://www.pythonsheets.com/notes/python-asyncio.html